jcarolinares/thingiverse_downloader/README.md

 How to install/use:

-You'll need the pyquery library.
-The easy way to install it is using pip
+You'll need the BeautifulSoup and Requests libraries.
+The easy way to install a python library is using pip

 How to install pip:

 sudo apt-get install python-pip

-After that, you can install any python package like pyquery:
+After that, you can install any python package like BeautifulSoup:

-sudo pip install pyquery
+sudo pip install BeautifulSoup

 Made by Julián Caro Linares